 WAC 392-172A-04080 Applicability and authorization.
-(1) The provisions of WAC 392-172A-04080 through 392-172A-04095 apply only to students eligible for special education who have been placed in or referred to a nonpublic agency or another public agency or school district by a resident school district as a means of providing special education and related services.
+(1) The provisions of WAC 392-172A-04080 through 392-172A-04095 apply to students eligible for special education who have been placed in or referred to a private elementary or secondary school or facility meeting nonpublic agency approval by the student's school district as a means of providing special education and related services when the school district cannot provide an appropriate education for the student within the district.